BibleResearch/bible-notes/old_testament/pentateuch/deuteronomy.md

   >
   > B. Consequential Commandments [12 - 26]
   >
   >  > 1.
-No Other Gods Before Me: Exclusive Worship to a Worthy God [12]
+Exposition on "No Other Gods Before Me": Exclusive Worship to a Worthy God [12]
   >  >
   >  > 2.
-No Idols: Don't Confuse the Creator with Creation [13]
+Exposition on "No Idolatry": Don't Confuse the Creator with Creation [13]
   >  >
   >  > 3.
-Do Not Take God's Name in Vain: Respect and Represent God's Character and Nature [14:1-21]
+Exposition on "Do Not Take God's Name in Vain": Respect and Represent God's Character and Nature [14:1-21]
   >  >
   >  > 4.
-Keep the Sabbath: Recognize God's Ownership of Everything and His Provision [14:22 - 16:17]
+Exposition on "Keep the Sabbath": Recognize God's Ownership of Everything and His Provision [14:22 - 16:17]
   >  >
   >  > 5.
-Honor Your Father and Mother: Respect God Ordained Authority Structures [16:18 - 18]
+Exposition on "Honor Your Father and Mother": Respect God Ordained Authority Structures [16:18 - 18]
   >  >
   >  > 6.
-You Shall Not Murder: Honor Life [19 - 21:9]
+Exposition on "You Shall Not Murder": Honor Life [19 - 21:9]
   >  >
   >  > 7.
-You Shall Not Commit Adultery: Maintain a Standard of Absolute Purity [21:10 - 23:14]
+Exposition on "You Shall Not Commit Adultery": Maintain a Standard of Absolute Purity [21:10 - 23:14]
   >  >
   >  > 8.
-You Shall Not Steal: Recognize Ownership and Responsibility [23:15 - 24:15]
+Exposition on "You Shall Not Steal": Recognize Ownership and Responsibility [23:15 - 24:15]
   >  >
   >  > 9.
-You Shall Not Bear False Witness: Honor God's Justice [24:16 - 25:*19*]
+Exposition on "You Shall Not Bear False Witness": Honor and Reflect God's Justice [24:16 - 25:*19*]
   >  >
   >  > 10.
-You Shall Not Covet: Acknowledge God's Ownership and Provision [26:1-15]
+Exposition on "You Shall Not Covet": Acknowledge God's Ownership and Provision [26:1-15]
   >  >
   >  > 11.
 Conclusion: Follow These Commandments to Love God and Be a Holy People [26:16-*19*]